Ralph-Lee/blog/google-chrome-group-policy-settings-locked-startup-home-page-saving-passwords.md

 #### Pages

-There's a Group Policy for Chrome's:
+There's a handul of  Group Policies for Chrome settings:

 - *startup pages*: which URLs should load on browser startup.
 - *home button*: whether the home button appears to the left of the address bar.